 Hope weaves “joyful noise” throughout her works.
 Focusing down to the root of all art, she uses color and movement in abstract formations to shape, inspire, and excite the mind.
 She captures the raucous sound of color in the wild and lets it swirl and fly and shout, barely contained by the edges of the canvas.
 White Noise lulls us in to calmness and rest; Joyful Noise is the sound of stimulation and awakening.

-I have been experimenting with color and movement for the past 20 years.
-Using acrylic paint on canvas and industrial wool, I blend dynamic imagery with the colors of the paints and the textures of the materials to create rich vibrant designs.
-My most recent work uses liquid acrylics and a negative transfer process with self-cut stencils to layer multiple colors on industrial wool (felt) painting surfaces.
+Hope has been experimenting with color and movement for the past 21 years.
+Using acrylic paint on canvas, she blends dynamic imagery with the colors of the paints and the textures of the materials to create rich vibrant designs.
+One of her favorite methods of creation involves two canvases of the same size being individually painted with acrylic paints.
+When dry, one is removed from the frame and cut into strips.
+The second canvas is then, partially cut into strips, and the first canvas strips are woven into the second canvas.
+This continues until all the strips are completely merged into one piece.
+Other of Hope’s work often uses liquid acrylics and a negative transfer process with self-cut stencils to layer multiple colors on industrial wool (felt) painting surfaces.

 Hope Gelfand Alcorn is a native Pennsylvanian, graduated from Pennsylvania State University with a B.S. in social welfare; has an associate degree in Nursing from Tompkins-Cortland Community College in Dryden, NY; and has a Masters (MPH) and a Doctorate (Dr. PH) in Public Health from the University of Pittsburgh.
 She currently resides in Pittsburgh, where, by day, she works in the medical field and, by evening, she spins a world of art.